Minozzzi/documentation/docs/administration/quick-start.md

 All you need is a linux host and [docker](https://docs.docker.com/engine/install/#server) with the [compose plugin](https://docs.docker.com/compose/install/linux/) installed. <br />
 "Docker Desktop" should also work, but was not tested.

+Keep in mind that the linux/docker host needs to be run in your local network (LAN) to be able to discover devices & services via SSDP and MDNS.
+Its also possible that you need to create a firewall rule to allow inbound traffic for the ports `1900/udp` & `5353/udp` if you dont receive any SSDP/MDNS messages in the connector.
+(Example below)

 ---

 ### Create a _`docker-compose.yml`_: